godwinBime/readme_for_my_ai/README.md

 # readme_for_my_ai

-request for permission to the full private repository of the project found in the link below
+request for permission (recruiters only) to the full private repository of the project found in the link below at groupproject.mscs@gmail.com

 ### https://github.com/godwinBime/my_ai